 Robots might be starting to take over basic writing and social media jobs.
 Only, in large part, they aren’t necessarily doing a good job of it.

-Another Microsoft invention is the CaptionBot, who will caption pictures automatically.
+Another Microsoft invention is the CaptionBot, which will caption pictures automatically.
 The only problem is it has been pretty bad at it.
 It would be sad if it wasn’t so funny.

 The Current State of Robotic Technology in the Workplace

 For every failure, though, you can find many more success stories.
 Robotic technology appears to be everywhere in today’s business environment from production lines to computers to automated checkers at grocery stores.
-However, here are a couple of big areas you might already be seeing them in your day to day life.
+However, here are a couple of big areas you might already be seeing in your day-to-day life.

 A telepresence robot has the body of a robot but the head of your employee –